Fable3/CarND-Path-Planning-Project/README.md

 #### TrajectoryBuilder

 The trajectory is normally the result of a spline function.
 The control points of the spline come from 4 sources:
-- pre-trajectory, these are point in the past, linear extension of the first vector of the previous trajectory
+- pre-trajectory, these are point in the past, linear extension of the first vector of the previous trajectory (magenta on the picture above)
 - previous trajectory, 4 points from there, the zero point is the last one.
-These points are also the starting points of the result point list.
+These points are also the starting points of the result point list. (cyan)
 - if there's no previous trajectory, the ego vehicle position
-- control points on the target lane center line
+- control points on the target lane center line (red, continues under yellow)

 The extra points in the past were necessary for shaping the spline.
 The few points from the previous trajectory sometimes weren't enough to properly shape the start of the trajectory, which is the most important part.